ikouchiha47/ikouchiha47.github.io/_posts/2023-11-29-generating-link-preview.markdown

 layout: post
 title: "Generate Link Preview"
 subtitle: "jekyll plugin to generate link preview from open graph"
+description: "How to wite a jekyll plugin to create a liquid tag to render link preview with opengraph"
 date: 2023-11-29 00:00:00
 background_color: '#000'
 ---